-Sangopan Launches Its Digital Consultation Platform for Mothers
+Sangopan launches its digital consultation platform for mothers

-Speaking on the launch, Tejashree Joshi, CEO & Founder, Sangopan, said, “Ours is a hybrid model which combines human touch and digital technology, with empathy at its core.
-This model is especially helpful when COVID-19 has imposed several restrictions on a mother’s ability to seek non-urgent but essential care.”
+"Ours is a hybrid model which combines human touch and digital technology, with empathy at its core.
+This model is especially helpful when COVID-19 has imposed several restrictions on a mother's ability to seek non-urgent but essential care," said Tejashree Joshi, CEO and Founder of Sangopan, while speaking on the launch.
 Tejashree was selected as one of the top 30 women entrepreneurs in India to watch for by CEO Story, a reputed online magazine in 2019.
-About Sangopan Bangalore based Sangopan is a pioneer in post-natal therapy services.
-The company has announced plans to begin operations in North America in 2021.
-Listed among Silicon India’s Top 10 most promising wellness providers in Bangalore in 2018, the company has touched over five thousand lives through its Ayurvedic services of Therapy and Swarnaprashan.

 ALSO READ